The essential guide to Ibiza: from art and dining to beaches and nightlife

 Soho Farmhouse Ibiza

-Soho Farmhouse Ibiza, opened in July 2025, is a superb place to stay, offering a serene escape perched on a gentle hilltop with sunsets over the surrounding countryside.
-The property blends rustic charm with modern luxury, featuring 18 stylish rooms and two private villas, with a curated art collection that reflects the classic Soho House creative touch.
+Soho Farmhouse Ibiza, opened in July 2025, is a superb place to stay whilst on the island, offering a serene escape perched on a gentle hilltop with sunsets over the surrounding countryside.
+The property combines rustic charm with modern luxury, featuring 18 stylish rooms and two private villas, with a curated art collection that is a reflection of the Soho House creative ethos.

 Soho Farmhouse Ibiza.
 Image credit MTotoe.